Fuuulkrum7/SpendYourMoney/dev.md

 ### SecurityInfo
 This class has 5 fields - __id__, __figi__, __ticker__, __security_name__, __class_code__,
 or main info about security.
-This class is used for securities search.
+This class is used for securities search. info = SecurityInfo(
+    id=0,
+    figi="TCS009029557",
+    security_name="",
+    ticker="SBERP",
+    class_code="SMAL"
+)

 ## API requests